New Dynamical Measurements from a Lensed Quasar Sample: Joint Analysis Constrains the Mass Profile Evolution of Lens

 Examination of the velocity dispersion estimates obtained through this procedure shows that the normalised residuals outside the masked emission-line regions remain within $\pm1$ and exhibit no significant structure, confirming the robustness of our measurements.
 Moreover, the BOSS pipeline provides an independently measured velocity dispersion for each galaxy, derived using different stellar templates and fitting procedures.
-Our measurements are consistent with these BOSS values to within $1\sigma$, further validating our methodology.
+In contrast to the standard BOSS pipeline, our procedure explicitly handles quasar‑contaminated wavelength regions using an iterative masking scheme, specifically designed to mitigate a key source of systematic error in lens‑galaxy spectroscopy.
+For the four systems in our sample that have official BOSS measurements, our velocity dispersion estimates agree with the BOSS values to within $1\sigma$, whilst the associated uncertainties are reduced by an average of about 25\% – with individual improvements ranging from 20\% to 31\%.
 The fitting results for the BOSS and DESI spectra are presented in Figures~\ref{velocity_dispersion_from_BOSS} and~\ref{velocity_dispersion_from_DESI}, respectively.

-\subsection{Measurement of Effective Radii}
+\subsection{Measurement of effective radii}

 For systems lacking published measurements of the effective radius ($\theta_{\mathrm{eff}}$), we performed our own photometric modelling using $z$-band imaging from the DESI Legacy Imaging Surveys (DESI-LS; \citealt{Dey2019}).
 The two-dimensional surface brightness distribution of the lens galaxy was modelled using the \texttt{lenstronomy} software package \citep{Birrer2018,Birrer2021}.